 Book Wizard Reader reads audio Daisy format books from Recording for the Blind and Dyslexic (RFBD), which come to the student on CD.
 It also will read text Daisy format titles from Bookshare.org using the SAPI voice synthesizer.
 Book Wizard Reader plays these specialized formats, allowing easy navigation between chapters, pages and sections of the book.
 Daisy books, or Audio Plus as they are called when coming from RFBD, cannot be played in standard MP3 players or iPods CD players or with your computer's media software.

-You can view a complete list of technology equipment available at the library.
-For basic questions about the library's technology and software ask for assistance from the tech support staff at the Information Center on level 3.
+For basic questions about the library's technology and software ask for assistance from the tech support staff at the Information Center on level 3 or visit our technology support page online.
+For a list of equipment that you can borrow form teh library see our equipment checkout list.

 For training on specialized equipment or assistive technologies contact: IT Accessible Technology Services, Social Sciences 120, The University of Montana, Missoula, MT 59812, Phone: (406) 243-4357 (Voice), Email